-The history of the Red Cross can certainly inspire you to create your logo.
+The history of the Red Cross and its design can certainly inspire you to create your logo.
 First, the creators of this symbol were inspired by their region to design the logo we know today.
 Before you read this article, did you know that the Red Cross flag was simply the opposite of the Swiss flag?
 This organization is not the first to have done something like this.
 The BMW logo was directly inspired by the coat of arms of Bavaria, the region where the company was founded.

 Finally, the last point we want to make is the fact that it is important to have different versions of your logo and adapt it as needed.
 The primary intention of the Red Cross was to create an organization that would be present all over the world.
 However, their original symbol did not work in some countries.
 They then decided to adapt.
 If you are creating a logo and want to break into new markets in other continents, you may need to learn about the efficacy of your emblem in other countries and modify it as needed.